revell-logo

 Understanding Australian Airspace Laws

-Airspace Rights: In Australia, property owners typically have rights to the airspace they can reasonably use (approximately 10-15 meters above ground), while higher altitudes are considered public airspace regulated by CASA.
+Airspace Rights: In Australia, property owners own the immediate airspace they can reasonably use (approximately 10-15 meters above ground), while higher altitudes are considered public airspace regulated by CASA.
+Drones operating legally typically fly at 30-120 meters, placing them in public airspace.

 CASA Drone Safety Rules You Must Know

-The standard CASA rules require operators to: fly below 120 meters (400 feet) above ground level, keep their drone at least 30 meters away from people they don’t know, never fly over groups of people, fly during daylight hours only, maintain visual line of sight with their drone, and not fly over or near designated emergency operations.
+The core CASA rules require operators to fly below 120 meters (400 feet) above ground level, keep their drone at least 30 meters away from people who are not under their direct control, never fly over groups of people, operate only during daylight hours, maintain continuous visual line of sight with their drone, and never fly over or near emergency operations scenes such as bushfires, accidents, or police incidents.

 CASA Reporting Process

-1. Document the Incident: Note the time, date, drone behavior, and any identifying features
+1. Document the Incident: Record the exact time, date, and location of the drone observation.
+Note the drone is behavior, altitude estimate, and any identifying features such as color, size, or markings.

 Privacy Laws and Drone Surveillance